Temporary Events Notices

 You must be 18 years or older to give a TEN and can give a maximum of five TENs per year.
 If you are a personal licence holder, you can give a maximum of 50 TENs per year.

-You are not allowed more than 12 such notices at any one premises in a calendar year although they can total 15 days.
+You are not allowed more than 15 such notices at any one premises in a calendar year although they can total 21 days.
+These limits are subject to the temporary alterations as indicated below.

-The notice must contain the dates and times of the event, the type of event, location and numbers of people attending, as well as the activities applied for, ie the sale of alcohol, regulated entertainment etc.
+The notice must contain the dates and times of the event, the type of event, location and numbers of people attending, as well as the activities applied for, for example the sale of alcohol or regulated entertainment.

-If you want to find out more, please read The Licensing Act.
+If you would like to find out more, please read The Licensing Act 2003.

 How will my application be evaluated?